statistics-exercises/variance-6/README.md

 ![](https://render.githubusercontent.com/render/math?math=S^2=\frac{n}{n-1}\left[\left(\frac{1}{n}\sum_{i=1}^{n}X_i^2\right)^2-\overline{X}^2\right])

-__Your task in this exercise is to compute this quantity for the data in the NumPy array called radii.__  The data in this array are the radii of the bubbles that we looked at in the exercise on biased estimators.
-To pass the test the variable S2 needs to be set equal to the sample variance computed of this data that is computed using the formula given above.
-The correct value of this quantity will then be output in the black square if the code is written correctly.

-N.B _I always compute variance using the second formula here rather than the first as the mean for the squares of the random variables and the mean for the random variable can then be computed in a single loop._
+__Your task in this exercise is to write a function called `variance` that calculates an estimate of this quantity.__  This function should take in a single number `n`.
+Within the function you should then generate `n` uniform random variables that all lie between 0 and 1.
+From these `n` random variables you should then calculate an estimate for the variance of the underlying distribution using the second of the two expressions above.